 - Tuesday & Thursday: 9:30 AM - 8:30 PM

 - Friday: 9 AM - 3 PM

 - Phone: (513) 745-2875

-In this edition, titled Freewrite, writing center staff share their views of the writing process, including writing's relation.
+In this edition, titled Freewrite, writing center staff share their views of the writing process, including writing's relationship to other endeavors.